htulipe/maven-external-tasks-runner/README.md

-# Grunt Tasks Runner Maven Plugin
+# External Tasks Runner -- Maven Plugin

 ## Description

-This plugin allows you to easily bind a grunt task to a given Maven phase.
+This plugin allows you to easily bind an external task to a given Maven phase.

 ## Usage